apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ## Realms

-At this point, by default security token service's endpoint operate using a single realm configuration.
-Thogh you can change realm properties, in general it's recommend that you stick with the defaults provided.
-Support for multiple realms at this point is not present.
+At this point, by default security token service's endpoint operate using a single realm configuration and identity provider configuration is only able to recognize and request tokens for a single realm.
+While support for multiple realms is not there yet, in general the underlying configuration and components should allow for that feature to exist in later releases.
+The default realm recognized by CAS is set to be `urn:org:apereo:cas:ws:idp:realm-CAS`.
+Registration of clients need to ensure this value is matches.

 ## Register Clients